patrickbucher/docs/tls/tls-mastery.md

     $ sudo -u acme journalctl -u cron

+# Chapter 8: HSTS and CAA

+Even though TLS is omnipresent nowadays, websites and applications deploying proper TLS certificates can still be subject to attacks.
+There are additions to TLS leveraging other protocols to address those issues.
+Two of those are _HTTP Strict Transport Security_ (HSTS) and _Certification Authority Authorization_ (CAA).

+## HTTP Strict Transport Security

+An attacker performing a _downgrade attack_ forces the client to use old and broken algorithms and/or TLS versions—or even to fall back to unencrypted, bare HTTP communication.
+This can be achieved using a _man-in-the-middle_ attack, which redirects and captures the communication between client and server using an attacker's proxy.
+Even a server redirecting all HTTP traffic to HTTPS won't help, because the proxy still offers the client weak HTTPS or HTTP.

+A website only serving HTTPS can use HSTS to inform the client that there's won't be served anything under plain, unencrypted HTTP.
+A client receiving this information will switch to HTTPS—and reject further wekly encrypted or entirely unencrypted communication.

+Since the HSTS header is cached on the client side, no fallback to HTTP will be possible within the indicated caching period.
+HSTS also applies for all sites on a host, so an unencrypted subdomain is not possible, once a HSTS header for the same host is out.

+### Deploying HSTS

+HSTS is activated by issuing the `Strict-Transport-Security` header.
+Its `max-age` sub-value sets the header's caching duration in seconds.
+When deploying a completely new website, pick a high value from the start (e.g.
+`max-age=31536000` for the duration of one year).
+For an existing website, start low and increase the value progressively as confidence with testing grows and no negative feedback is reported.

+The `includeSubDomains` header tells the client that HSTS not only applies to the main domain, but also to all of its sub-domains.
+Test this option together with a  low `mag-age` duration for existing deployments, so that you become aware of possible issues with sub-domains quickly, and without long-lasting issues for clients.

+HSTS is only activated after the first response of a server reaches the client.
+Therefore, the domain is vulnerable to man-in-the-middle attacks for first-time visitors.
+The Chrome browser maintains a list of domains serving HSTS, so that HSTS can be applied for the first request of a client to a server, if that server is on the list.
+Other browser also use Chrome's list.

+HSTS domains can be submitted to a [web form](https://hstspreload.org/).
+A minimum `max-age` of one year is required.
+Once registered, the `preload` sub-value of the `Strict-Transport-Security` header can be added.

+There's also a [removal form](https://hstspreload.org/removal/) to get of the preload list.
+Notice that it can take a long time until this removal information reaches all the clients by the means of software updates.
+Think twice and test well before committing yourself to the HSTS preload list, which is a proprietary mechanism, after all.

+## Certificate Authority Authorization

+An attacker might get a valid certificate based on a leaked private key.
+By accident, you might deploy a valid certificate not compliant to regulations, because you picked the wrong CA or validation method.

+A Certificate Authority Authorization DNS record (`CAA`) defines which CA is authorized to issue a certificate for the respective domain.
+For the `keyword` field, use `issue` or `issuewild` for specific or wildcard certificates, respectively.
+The `CAA` record's value contains the name of the CA that is allowed to issue a (wildcard) certificate for the respective domain.
+On entry per CA and domain is required.
+The CA's website should mention the exact name to be used for the `value` field.

+This entries define that _Let's Encrypt_ can issue certificates for the domain `foobar.com`, but only _SwissSign_ is allowed to issue wildcard certificates for the same domain:

+    foobar.com  3600  IN  CAA  0  issue      "letsencrypt.org"
+    foobar.com  3600  IN  CAA  0  issuewild  "swisssign.com"

+The value `;` (semicolon) indicates that no CA is allowed to issue a certificate for the respective domain, which is useful to prevent any CA respecting CAA entries from issuing wildcard certificates:

+    foobar.com  3600  IN  CAA  0  issue      "letsencrypt.org"
+    foobar.com  3600  IN  CAA  0  issuewild  ";"

+The `CAA` record is checked when a certificate is issued by the CA. Check if your CA respects `CAA` records and make sure to follow your CA's documentation.
+CAA is still optional, but might become mandatory in the future.

 # Appendix A: Web Server Setup Using Apache 2

 In order to setup and test Dehydrated for the domain `foobar.com`, a web server